Politics and government of the Dutch Republic: Responsibilities

 The Councillor Pensionary was not the leader (i.e. proto-prime-minister), but as the pensionary of the nobility and the counselor of the States, a powerful Councillor Pensionary such as Johan de Witt could shape the agenda, its outcome, and use his influence to persuade the other members of the States (who were part-time delegates from their towns) to vote for a particular policy, and then carry it out.
 The same carried through to the States-General, especially as he tended to be the face of the most powerful province, Holland.
 As he was tasked with carrying out decisions, it was natural for other bodies, both domestic and foreign (i.e. ambassadors) to meet with him and deal with him to get the States and States-General to act on an issue.
 "The central fact about De Witt's leadership was that he was a servant who guided his masters; he had no right of command, only the duty of persuasion.".
+He had effective initiatie in policy and in appointments of the province and the States General, so he had control of the patronage system in Holland and the Union..
 In a complex government with so much consultation, the leadership of a capable councilor pensionary such as De Witt was an essential part of the mechanism of the state.

 While the office had fewer powers than the old office of Land's Advocate, in the First Stadtholderless Period (1650–1672) the grand pensionary became even more influential than Oldenbarneveldt himself, since there was no prince of Orange filling the offices of stadtholder as a counterbalance.
 From 1653 to 1672 Johan de Witt, re-elected twice, made the name of grand pensionary of Holland famous at the height of the Republic's influence.